 About Westpac Capital Notes 4

-Westpac Capital Notes 4 ("Notes") are fully paid, non-cumulative, convertible, transferrable, redeemable, subordinated, perpetual, unsecured notes issued by Westpac Banking Corporation (ABN 33 007 457 141) ("Westpac") at an Issue Price of $100 per Note to raise approximately $1.7 billion.
+Westpac Capital Notes 4 ("Notes") are fully paid, non-cumulative, convertible, transferrable, redeemable, subordinated, perpetual, unsecured notes issued by Westpac Banking Corporation (ABN 33 007 457 141) ("Westpac").

 Key features of the Notes:

 Westpac Capital Notes 4 are issued by Westpac.

 The Notes will pay non-cumulative floating rate Distributions, quarterly in arrear.
 Distributions are expected to be fully franked1.

 The Distribution Rate is determined quarterly as the sum of the 90 day Bank Bill Rate per annum plus the Margin per annum, together multiplied by (1 - Tax Rate)2.
 The Margin is 4.90% per annum.

 The Distributions are subject to the satisfaction of the Distribution Payment Conditions, including that they are at the absolute discretion of Westpac.

 The Notes are perpetual and have no fixed maturity date, but are scheduled to Convert into Ordinary Shares on 20 December 2023 (subject to the Scheduled Conversion Conditions).